 The truly shocking information on the trends in climate change and its impacts on ecology and society are leading some to call for us to experiment with geoengineering the climate, from fertilizing the oceans so they photosynthesize more CO2, to releasing chemicals in the upper atmosphere so the Sun’s rays are reflected.
 The unpredictability of geoengineering the climate through the latter method, in particular the dangers of disturbances to seasonal rains that billions of people rely on, make it unlikely to be used (Keller et al, 2014).
 The potential natural geoengineering from increased sulphur releases from volcanoes due to isostatic rebound as weight on the Earth’s crust is redistributed is not likely to make a significant contribution to earth temperatures for decades or centuries.

 It is a truism that we do not know what the future will be.
 But we can see trends.
 We do not know if the power of human ingenuity will help sufficiently to change the environmental trajectory we are on.
 Unfortunately, the recent years of innovation, investment and patenting indicate how human ingenuity has increasingly been channelled into consumerism and financial engineering.
 We might pray for time.
-But the evidence before us suggests that we are set for disruptive and uncontrollable levels of climate change, bringing starvation, destruction, migration, disease and war.
+But the evidence before us suggests that we are set for disruptive and probably uncontrollable levels of climate change, bringing starvation, destruction, migration, disease and war (Servigne and Stevens, 2020).

-We do not know for certain how disruptive the impacts of climate change will be or where will be most affected, especially as economic and social systems will respond in complex ways.
-But the evidence is mounting that the impacts will be catastrophic to our livelihoods and the societies that we live within.
+It is difficult to assess how disruptive the impacts of climate change will be or where will be most affected, especially as economic and social systems will respond in complex ways.
+The evidence is mounting that the impacts will be catastrophic to our livelihoods and the societies that we live within.
 Our norms of behaviour, that we call our “civilisation,” may also degrade.
+When I first wrote this paper in early 2018, I did not know about the fields of scholarship that relate to catastrophic risks and what is now called ‘collapsology’ (Servigne and Stevens, 2020).
+Those fields attempt to map how societies break down and how such collapses are likely to occur in future.
+I recommend exploring that literature, to look at how impacts on agriculture, international relations, social unease, crime, civil conflict, disease prevalence, financial stability, and so on, can cascade to create a breakdown of societies.
+In this paper I cannot prove the likelihood or certainty of societal collapse, and experts in the field of collapsology say that within such complex systems any attempt to prove within modalities of modern scholarship whether collapse will or will not happen would be futile.
+However, they also conclude that this does not mean that our limits in prediction within complex systems should not restrict us from sense-making about our predicament.

-When we contemplate this possibility, it can seem abstract.
-The words I ended the previous paragraph with may seem, subconsciously at least, to be describing a situation to feel sorry about as we witness scenes on TV or online.
+When we contemplate this possibility of ‘societal collapse’, it can seem abstract.
+The previous paragraphs may seem, subconsciously at least, to be describing a situation to feel sorry about as we witness scenes on TV or online.
 But when I say starvation, destruction, migration, disease and war, I mean in your own life.
 With the power down, soon you wouldn’t have water coming out of your tap.
 You will depend on your neighbours for food and some warmth.
 You will become malnourished.
 You won’t know whether to stay or go.
 You will fear being violently killed before starving to death.